-Once the high and low-speed mixtures have been set, reduce the idle speed to the minimum reliable idle speed.
+Once the high- and low-speed mixtures have been set, reduce the idle speed to the minimum reliable idle speed.
 Remember, this adjustment should be made while the engine is running at normal operating temperature.
+Always use the idle speed adjustment screw to control engine idle.

-- Turn the throttle trim on the transmitter so the brakes are applied (note its original position).
-This ensures that the throttle slide is resting against the idle adjustment screw. - Turn the screw counterclockwise to reduce the idle speed, or clockwise to increase it.
-The idle speed should be set as low as possible while still maintaining reliable running characteristics. - 3.
-Reset the throttle trim on the transmitter to its original position.
+- 1. When the throttle servo is in its neutral position, the throttle slide should be stopped against the idle speed adjustment screw. - Turn the screw counterclockwise to reduce the idle speed or clockwise to increase it.
+The idle speed should be set as low as possible while still maintaining reliable running characteristics.